lqdev/luisquintanilla.me/_src/feed/2024-year-of-gemini.md

 Gemini is weird in a fun way.

-Since content is text-based, using terminal clients like [Elpher](https://thelambdalab.xyz/elpher/) and [Amfora](https://github.com/makew0rld/amfora) make it easy to browser pages (pods) and blogs (gemlogs).
+Since content is text-based, using terminal clients like [Elpher](https://thelambdalab.xyz/elpher/) and [Amfora](https://github.com/makew0rld/amfora) make it easy to browse pages (pods) and blogs (gemlogs).